tuleism/tuleism.github.io/docs/blog/2020/scala-smart-constructors.md

 * With `final`, we disallow attempts to `extends Email`.
 * With `private`, construction through `new Email(value)` can only takes place within the current source file.

-However, it is still possible to create invalid `Email` instances:
+However, it is still possible to create an invalid `Email` instance:

 * By using `copy(value = "badValue")` to create a shallow copy of an instance of `Email` with a bad value.
 * By using `Email(value = "badValue")`, which translates to calling `apply()` on the `Email`'s companion object to construct an `Email` with a bad value.